jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ### Performance Tuning
 + Auto tuning of workloads by analyzing the time taken for common tasks such as responding to a request and apply an accurate fix to the problem

+Techniques:
++ Message Queuing analysis.
+Message queue length is a good metric for system health analysis.
+The length of queue of connecting microservices are constantly monitored and an alert is sent out if their size goes beyond a predefined threshold.
+Either generate alerts on the size of single queues or a sum of message queues.

 ### Energy Efficiency
 + Manual